-- 11.1.1 Schemes shall impose disciplinary measures in the instances where: - a) An EA fails to provide all or part of the data required to undertake an EPC audit within required deadlines (see Section 11.2). - b) An EA repeatedly fails to provide evidence of sufficient quality to allow an EPC to be properly audited (see Section 11.3). - c) They can show that an EA has submitted false evidence such as stock photographs, or falsely claimed to have visited the building (see Section 11.4). - d) The results of one or more EPC audits reveal a lack of understanding, or failure to act in a professional manner, which materially affects the EPC's accuracy (see Sections 11.5, 11.6). - e) Other issues indicate the EA is at unacceptable risk of breaching the Code of Conduct or of producing defective EPCs (Section 11.8)
+- 11.1.1 Schemes shall impose disciplinary measures in the instances where: - An EA fails to facilitate an audit, and does not disclose evidence material to the audit when the EA is asked to do so, and has no legitimate reason for not providing the evidence (see Section 11.2). - b) The results of one or more audits reveal a lack of understanding, or failure to act in a professional manner, which materially affects an EPC's accuracy (see Sections 11.3). - c) The EA fails to replace an EPC when required to do so (Section 11.4).